WooCommerce Checklist: Use This 63-Point Guide To Increase Store Sales [2020 Update]

 Write the benefits in proper bullet points and short sentences.

-Notice how Zappos features well-formated product description.
+Notice how Zappos features well-formatted product description.
 It uses sensory words to describe the dress and shows a real person wearing it:

 Each bullet point is short, crisp and to the point.
 There’s no beating around the bush, repetition or redundancy.
 It’s all scannable, and there’s no use of jargon or complicated language.